4RO: Commencement

-When 4RO welcomed its new sister station, DMG Regional Radio also launched Hot FM.
-Hot FM was also a youth-orientated station, designed to attract the younger listeners that didn't listen to DMG's AM station in Gladstone, 4CC.
-Unlike 4CC which had its studio in Gladstone, DMG established the Hot FM studios in Rockhampton to broadcast a local breakfast show and to emphasise the rivalry between the two new FM stations who were both fighting to attract a similar demographic.
+At the same time 4RO's new sister station was launched, RG Capital rival DMG Regional Radio also launched a local Hot FM into Central Queensland.

+Hot FM Central Queensland was also a youth-orientated station, designed to attract the younger listeners that didn't listen to DMG's AM station in Gladstone, 4CC.
+Unlike 4CC which had its studio in Gladstone, DMG initially established a local Hot FM studio in Rockhampton to broadcast a local breakfast show and to emphasise the rivalry between the two new FM stations who were both fighting to attract a similar demographic.

-However, in 2004, RG Capital Radio and DMG Regional Radio merged to form Macquarie Regional RadioWorks, which meant all four local commercial stations found themselves owned by the same company.
-The merger meant that the newly formed company was required by Australian law to offload two radio stations, due to a legal requirement stipulating that one media company cannot own more than two radio stations in the same market.
-Macquarie Regional Radioworks eventually offloaded 4RO and 4CC to Prime Media Group.
-Prime also acquired a number of other regional stations after similar events occurred in other regional radio markets, including Cairns, Townsville, Mackay, and the Sunshine Coast.
+However, a merger occurred in 2004 which saw RG Capital Radio and DMG Regional Radio acquired by Macquarie Regional RadioWorks, which meant all four local commercial stations were owned by the same company with two of the stations needing to be sold off.
+Macquarie Regional Radioworks offloaded the two AM stations to Prime Media Group with Prime also acquiring four other regional stations in Cairns, Townsville, and Mackay.

-Despite now under different ownership, 4RO shared the Victoria Parade studios with Sea FM until August 2007, when 4RO moved into the office vacated by Hot FM when they moved their local studio to Gladstone at the beginning of 2005.
-4RO's new Quay Street studios, also incorporating a sales office for 4CC, were officially opened by Rockhampton Mayor Margaret Strelow in November 2007.
+Despite now under different ownership, 4RO shared the Victoria Parade studios with Sea FM until August 2007, when 4RO moved into the riverside building at 220 Quay Street which had been vacated by Hot FM in late 2004, when they relocated their local studio to Gladstone.